ennnbeee/ennnbeee.github.io/content/posts/Windows-Update-Rings-Odd-Even.md

 In these examples, **NC** is Notebook Computer and **DC** Desktop Computer, your mileage may vary based on how the devices are named.

 ## Dynamic Device Membership Rule
-For devices that end with even numbers, we're looking for the ones ending with 0, 2, 4, 6, and 8, and odd for odd, we'll, it's the other numbers...but we could do with a bit more logic than just this, so we'll throw in that the device has a 'C' in the name.
+For devices that end with even numbers, we're looking for the ones ending with 0, 2, 4, 6, and 8, and odd numbers, well, it's the other numbers...but we could do with a bit more logic than just this, so we'll throw in that the device has a 'C' in the name.

 ### Even Devices
 ```txt {linenos=false,hl_lines=0}